 - Mantadia National Park The ridgeways of this primary forest National Park are a reliable spot to find this agile species.
 The trail where they can be found is steeper and obtaining good views and photographs can be a challenge, but well worthwhile.
 (A 1 hour 30-minute drive along a bumpy track from Andasibe village) Accommodation at lodges in Andasibe.

 - Ranomafana National Park This large National Park also has fairly steep trails, but in general the going is mostly moderate.
 The black and white ruffed lemurs here are less easy to connect with as they roam areas that often not easily accessible.
 (Accessed on the overland route between Tana and Tulear) Accommodation is in Ranomafana such as SETAM Lodge, Thermal Lodge, Centrest Hotel and others.

 - Nosy Mangabe This rainforest cloaked island has a small introduced population of this species and they are relatively easy to find but usually remain on the steeper trails.

-- Palmarium Reserve This species has been introduced to this small private reserve and they are very habituated here, even often joining guests in the lodge grounds.
+- Palmarium Reserve The species has been introduced to this small private reserve and they are very habituated here, even often joining guests in the lodge grounds.
 This is a perfect location for those interested in taking up close and artistic pictures, but the setting is not so wild.

 Red Ruffed Lemur